aderonke27/SQL-Bookstore-Database-Analysis/README.md

 * Generate meaningful business insights using SQL
 Each analytical question was treated as an individual SQL problem and solved using structured queries.

-# Tools and Technologies Used
+# Tools and Libraries Used
 * Python
 * SQL
 * SQLite